-With our current COVID-19 situation and the rise of unrest in many parts of the world, it seems a good time to address our psychological maladies.
+Help with Depression • With our current global virus situation and the rise of unrest in many parts of the world, it seems a good time to address our psychological maladies.
 History has it that human beings started as a hunter-gatherer species, often having confined ourselves within four walls.
 But since Winter/Spring of 2020 most of us have spent a lot of time in quarantine, and this has started to give rise to states of depression in our American society and elsewhere on the planet.

 Causes of Depression